Getting Started#

 1. Define the publisher.

-file in your working directory, enter the following code to define a publisher.
-Remember to save the file after you add the code.
+In the publisher.py file in your examples directory, the following code is used to define a publisher.

 import os